Vytorin 10/10 Tablets

 - Erectile dysfunction

-- Breathing problems including persistent cough and/or shortness of breath, fatigue, unexplained weight loss or fever.
+- Breathing problems including persistent cough and/or shortness of breath, that may also occur with fatigue, unexplained weight loss or fever

 These are rare side effects of ezetimibe or simvastatin.

-In adolescent patients (10 to 17 years of age) there have been no long-term (longer than 1 year) studies of the effect of taking VYTORIN on bone development and growth, psychosocial development (i.e. social and emotional development) or fertility.
+In adolescent patients (10 to 17 years of age) there have been no studies longer than 1 year of the effect of taking VYTORIN on bone development, growth, social and emotional development, or fertility.

 Do not be alarmed by these lists of possible side effects.
 You may not experience any of them.

 Keep your tablets in the blister pack until it is time to take them.
 If you take the tablets out of the blister pack they may not keep well.